Shenandoah Vineyards

 Very close to Interstate 81 in the Shenandoah Valley, 15 miles south of Strasburg.
 Shenandoah is the Valley’s oldest and one of the state’s older vineyards, dating back to 1976.
 In 2018, Michael Shaps, to whose talents many wineries in the state have turned to for winemaking support, purchased Shenandoah Vineyards.
 All wines are from estate-grown grapes.

 Wine.
-One of the Top 12 wineries in the state, with Michael Shaps’ ownership having had a big effect.
-Shenandoah was awarded a very impressive five gold medals at the 2023 Virginia Governor’s Cup state-wide wine competition.
-Gold medal wines at the event were the 2019, 2020 and 2021 vintage Rieslings, the 2019 Petit Verdot, and 2020 Cabernet Franc.
-Five other wines were awarded silver medals at the 2023 Governor’s Cup: the 2020 Reserve Red, Cabernet Sauvignon and Petit Verdot, and 2021 Pinot Gris and Lemberger (a German red wine varietal, also known as Blaufrankisch).
-The 2019 vintage Shenandoah Reserve Red was named one of the top 12 wines in Virginia at the 2022 Virginia Governor’s Cup, while the 2019 Cabernet Sauvignon was awarded a gold medal (the 2017 Reserve Red had also been named one of the top 12 wines in the state back at the 2020 Governor’s Cup), and five other wines were awarded silver medals: the 2019 Cabernet Franc, Vidal Blanc, Chardonnay and Riesling, and the 2017 Sparking Riesling.
+One of the Top 10 wineries in the state, with Michael Shaps’ ownership having had a big effect.
+Shenandoah was awarded a very impressive four gold medals at the 2025 Virginia Governor’s Cup state-wide wine competition.
+Gold medal wines at the event were the 2019 vintage Riesling (one of three of their Riesling vintages to have been awarded gold medals at the Governor’s Cup), the 2021 Cabernet Sauvignon, the 2022 Reserve Red and Petit Verdot.
+The 2020 vintage Shenandoah Cabernet Sauvignon was awarded a gold medal at the 2024 Governor’s Cup competition.
+Seven wines received silver medals at the 2024 event, including the 2022 Lemberger (a German red wine varietal, also known as Blaufrankisch).
+The 2019 vintage Shenandoah Reserve Red was named one of the top 12 wines in Virginia at the 2022 Virginia Governor’s Cup, and the 2017 Reserve Red had also been named one of the top 12 wines in the state back at the 2020 Governor’s Cup.

 Setting.
 Small and uncrowded place with good views.
 The winery is in a Civil War era barn.
 Views of the vineyard and Massanutten Mountain.
 Salami, cheese and crackers available.